The Best Tours & Things to Do in Hawaii

 Tour visiting Oahu's best surfing, swimming, and snorkeling sites

 The wonderful North Shore Beach Tour breaks travelers out of Waikiki and up to Hale’iwa on the north coast of Oahu for an all-day sun and surf adventure.
 Learn about the history of surfing among Hawaiian royalty, and visit the most famous surf spots in the world, Banzai Pipeline and Waimea Bay, with water clear enough to see the bottom and a huge rock for cliff jumping.
 Guests are invited to swim, surf, snorkel, canoe, or scuba here.
 At Pua’ena Point, snorkel with sea turtles, before moving on the Wailua River for standup paddleboarding and shave ice.
 Finish with a trip to the Dole Plantation for pineapple ice cream.
-Lunch at Tsue’s Farm is included.
 All ages welcome.

 2. Doors-Off Helicopter TourKauai